psu-efd/pyHMT2D/README.md

 Two-dimensional (2D) hydraulic modeling, replacing one-dimensional (1D) modeling, has become the work horse for most engineering purposes in practice.
 Many agencies, such as U.S. DOT, Bureau of Reclamation (USBR), FEMA, and U.S. Army Corp of Engineers (USACE), have developed and promoted 2D hydraulic models to fulfill their respective missions.
 Example 2D models are SRH-2D (USBR) and HEC-RAS 2D (USACE).
 The motivations of this package are as follows:

-- One major motivation of this package is to efficiently and automatically run 2D hydraulic modeling simulations, for example, batch simulations to calibration model runs.
-Many of the 2D models have some automation to some degree.
+- One major motivation of this package is to efficiently and automatically run 2D hydraulic modeling simulations, for example, batch simulations to calibrate model runs.
+Many of the 2D models have some automation to certain degree.
 However, these models and their GUIs are closed source.
 Therefore, a modeler is limited to what he/she can do.
 - Most 2D models have good user interface and they have capability to produce good result visualizations and analysis.
-However, with this package and the power of the VTK library, 2D hydraulic modeling results can be visualized and analyzed with more flexibilty, efficiency, and compatability.
+However, with this package and the power of the VTK library, 2D hydraulic modeling results can be visualized and analyzed with more flexibilty and efficiency.
 - This package also serves as a bridge between 2D hydraulic models and the Python universe where many powerful libaries exist, for example statistics, machine learning, GIS, and parallel computing.
+- The read/write and tranformation of 2D hydraulic model results can be used to feed other models which use the simulated flow field, for example external water quality models and fish models.
 - Model inter-comparison and evaluation.
 Almost all 2D hydraulic models solve the shallow-water equations.
 However, every model does it differently.
-How these differences manifest in their results and how to interpret them are of great interest to practitioners.
+How these differences manifest in their results and how to quantify/interpret the differences are of great interest to practitioners.

 ## Features